Why is Lockdown the ideal privacy and security product?

 use Lockdown to access both features.

 I have a question not listed here.

-Please open Lockdown, tap the menu button, then tap "Email Support" and send us your question - that's our
+Please open Lockdown, tap Account on the bottom right, then tap "Email Support" and send us your question -

 preferred method.
 If you're not able to do that, then email us at email@example.com.
 We're happy to help,